-According to Blaire, most of what you’ve been told about leadership is out of date.
+According to Blaire, most of what you’ve been told about leadership is outdated.

-As one of the youngest female producers of the BBC’s ‘Today’ programme, Blaire spent a decade breaking stories and shaping the UK news agenda before her fascination with leadership and change led her to train as one of the UK’s first corporate coaches.
+As a Producer on the BBC’s ‘Today‘ programme in the 90s, Blaire spent a decade breaking stories and shaping the UK news agenda before her fascination with leadership and change led her to train as one of the UK’s first corporate coaches.

 As an author, Blaire’s books include:

 - The Hyper-creative Personality: How to Focus Your Ideas and Become the Most Successful Person You Know.